gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data/templates/instructions.md

 ### ADDITIONAL FIELDS
-Data that does not match the existing template fields may be added as additional columns in the CSV files after the templated fields. <br>
+Data that does not match the existing template fields may be added as additional columns in the CSV files after the templated fields.
 For example: `eventRemarks`, `associatedTaxa`, `pathway`.

 <ins>Table 1: Systematic Survey Occurrence data template fields with descriptions, conditions,